 The Directory page contains a list with records of all agency brokers and their details.

-The Timeline page contains all tasks, tickets, and notes that you have created for your cases, with an opportunity to view, export, archive, add attachments, edit, and delete the tickets. and add specific filters.
-It is also possible to add specific filters, sort the records to view only their specific types as well as export and add new tasks and tickets.
+It is also possible to add filters, sort the records to view only their specific types, as well as export and add new tasks and tickets.